davidcalikes/Late-Gigs/docs/README.md

     * Error handling for the type and length of data that will be acceptable to the PIN input.

-    * An optional code (0000) that allows the user to return to the main menu if they have typed a structurally valid email address, but do not have access to the actual account to retrieve the code.
+    * An optional code (0000) that allows the user to return to the 'Main Menu' if they have typed a structurally valid email address, but do not have access to the actual account to retrieve the code.

     <br>